Sicalelak/Nythera/README.md

 local Tab = Window:CreateTab("Tab Name", "rbxassetid://ICON_ID")
 ```

 The icon parameter is optional.
 If not provided, a default icon will be used.
+(IDK if the default one works never tested it)

 ## Creating Sections